 Mars Lasar - Karma

 Karma is more of an adventure than a simple album.
-I has a strongly layered and textured sound that brings together an amazing array of instruments, samples and natural sounds.
-It is very filmic in quality, evoking images of far off lands, mystic rites, simple villiages and natural environments.
+I have a strongly layered and textured sound that brings together an amazing array of instruments, samples and natural sounds.
+It is very cinematic in quality, evoking images of far off lands, mystic rites, simple villages and natural environments.

 Lasar clearly places a greater emphasis on atmosphere and mood rather than elaborate instrumentation and hence Karma is a very unusual album, The experience is dreamlike, it is an audio feat, a journey, moving from one set of images to another, from locale to locale, experiencing each in texture, scene and sense.